Anjana2002/CodeMix-Language-Detector/README.md

 The project utilizes various BERT-based models, including BERT, CamemBERT, DistilBERT, ELECTRA, and XLM-RoBERTa, for Word-Level Language Identification (WLLI) on the Malayalam-English code-mixed dataset.
 Models are evaluated and compared using metrics such as F1-score, accuracy, precision, and recall to determine the best-performing approach for language identification.

+## User Interface
+The CodeMix Language Detector features a user-friendly interface built with Streamlit, allowing users to input Malayalam-English code-mixed text.
+By clicking the "Predict" button, the interface displays word-level language identification results in real-time, classifying words into six categories such as Malayalam (mal), English (eng), and more.
+It provides an interactive and efficient way to analyze code-mixed text effortlessly.
 ## Installation

 1. Clone the repository: